jsvana/doot/README.md

 Scowering documentation for all the different include mechanism for systems (and eventually finding that they don't exist) is really frustrating.
 Instead, I propose a [15th Standard](https://xkcd.com/927/) to solve the problem.

 ## Installation

+Currently you'll need a compiler with C++1z support (I'm using G++ 6.2.1).
+This also only supports Linux.

     $ bfg9000 configure build
     $ cd build